-Dog breeders like to mix other breeds with the Poodle to create a low-shedding, intelligent dog that makes a great companion for allergy sufferers.
-These hybrid dogs combine the names of two dogs to indicate a new breed.
+Breeders like to mix other dog breeds with the Poodle to create a low-shedding, intelligent dog that makes a great companion for allergy sufferers.
+These hybrid dogs combine the names of two dogs to indicate a new dog breed.
 First bred in Australia as a hypoallergenic pet, the Labradoodle is a hybrid dog developed from the Labrador Retriever, a Canadian gun dog, and the long-popular Poodle.
 Today, Labradoodles are mostly bred in Australia, the UK, and America.

 The strong and gentle Bernedoodle is a hybrid breed using the Poodle and Bernese Mountain Dog.
 There are several similarities yet some notable differences between a Bernedoodle and a Labradoodle.
 The following information will help the prospective dog owner decide on which of these two Doodle dogs is the best for them.

 Eye disease and hip dysplasia are common disorders in both the Bernedoodle and Labradoodle.
 Bernedoodles are also prone to elbow dysplasia and skin conditions.
 Labradoodles may have blood disorders.
-Health screenings and proper breeding practices can prevent these conditions from being passed on.
+Due to these health issues, health screenings and proper breeding practices can prevent these conditions from being passed on.

 Most dog lovers know the Bernedoodle as a huge, cuddly teddy bear.
 Indeed, the Bernedoodle can get quite large standing 23 to 29 ins and weighing up to 90 lbs.
 These dogs will need a large backyard or room to roam safely.
 But dog owners with smaller living spaces can enjoy owning the Tiny and Miniature versions.
 The Tiny Bernedoodle will grow to be between 12 and 17 ins tall and weigh about 10 to 24 lbs.
 The Miniature Bernedoodle is typically 18 to 22 ins in height and weighs 25 to 49 lbs.